narrowendrun/commageneTCP/README.md

 * generate a bash command and a wireshark live capture command as per your liking
 * the options you select will be saved and you need not customise them every time you visit the page
 * many filters to choose from
-* the commands are generated as soon as there is user input and there is no need for pressing the enter key
 * filters can be compounded
 * filters can be grouped
 * the command you generate will be stored in the command cache as soon as you copy it